 Night 7 and 8 – Egilsstadir

-We continued north up Highway 94 towards the northeast coast.
-We stopped for another fiord hike out to the Heradhsfloi coast.
+We continued north up Highway 94 towards the northeast coast, stopping for another fiord hike out to the Heradhsfloi coast.
 We came across black sand beaches full of washed up fishing equipment including steel boat bobbers and old boat boards/timbers.
-Grant was considering a creative Cross Fit workouts while Megan hid.
 We stopped at Borgarfjörður Eystri to see the puffin and seagull colony.
 There were thousands of puffins, ducks and other birds.
 The area is covered with puffin holes where they prepare their nest for a single baby puffin each year.
 Interestingly, puffins mate for life and always return to the same exact location.
 Before dinner, we hiked up the mountain to get a view of the fiord before eating unlimited fish soup at a restaurant called Alfacafe in Bakkagerði.

 Night 9 and 10 – Mývatn